 We reference this because we believe it expresses the essence of the goal for why the proposals were made and the reason for our efforts to bring these proxy materials to the shareholders.
 We believe that the workers have not only their money invested in the Company-AAG, but also their lives.
-We believe that the adversarial relationship between workers and the management of the Company-AAG must be exchanged with one providing new flexibility through teaming with customers and outside stockholders.
-Ownership-sharing of productive capital assets represented by ownership of securities instruments such as common stock, could address ever-climbing fixed costs covering employee compensation and benefits.
-These lower fixed costs could be supplemented by variable payouts from capital ownership, such as a payout of profit sharing, employee performance bonuses, stock options, dividends on stock, as well as share price appreciation.
+We believe that the adversarial relationship between workers and the management of the Company-AAG must be exchanged with one providing new flexibility through teaming with customers and outside stockholders to finally address the critical issue of controlling costs over the long term.

 If part or all of the CHALLENGER slates is elected, we will occupy a minority of the board, and will have to convince the majority as to the viability of our plans.
-There is no assurance that we will be able to successfully carry out what we advocate and foresee for the future.